 Another tip on how you can interact with this chart

 By pulling the ends of the blue time slider you can focus the chart on a particular period.
-If you bring them together to one point in time then the line chart becomes a bar chart – this of course only makes sense if you compare countries (that is what the Add country button is for).
+If you bring them together to one point in time then the line chart becomes a bar chart – this of course only makes sense if you compare countries (that is what the Edit countries and regions button is for).

 This chart shows the cumulative number of confirmed deaths per million people.